bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 Add your answers inline, below, with your pull request.

 1. Name at least three things that a general-purpose operating system is responsible for handling.
+   A:
+   An operating system is a set of programs that lies between applications software and the computer hardware.
+It's three main functions are:

+- 1. manage the computer's resources, such as the CPU, memory, disk drives, etc. (scheduling, memory allocation)
+- 2. establish a user interface (GUI to make it easy for users)
+- 3. execute and provide services for applications software

 2. Describe the job of the Scheduler in the OS in general.
+   A:

+- The process scheduling is the activity of the process manager that handles the removal of the running process from the CPU and the selection of another process on the basis of a particular strategy.
+The main task of a scheduler is to select the jobs to be submitted and decide which process to run at what time.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+   A:

+- The benefits of the Multi-level feedback queue over a round-robin scheduler is that the MLFQ does a much better job of giving processes appropriate priority.
+In a round-robin you would jump around from one process to the other with the main goal being fairness through equal time for each process that would cycle through until completed, while a MLFQ prioritizes turnover, and will drop your priority level if the process requires more time.

 ## Programming Exercise: The Lambda School Shell (`lssh`)

 Important Safety Tip: Resist the urge to start coding until you:

 1. Read this complete challenge

 then